-25 DOH-However, cloth-based face coverings or disposable masks shall not be considered acceptable face coverings for workplace activities that require a higher degree of protection for PPE due to the nature of the work.
+24 DOH-However, cloth-based face masks or disposable masks shall not be considered acceptable face masks for workplace activities that require a higher degree of protection for PPE due to the nature of the work.
 For those types of activities, N-95 respirators or other PPE used under existing industry standards should continue to be used, in accordance with OSHA guidelines.

-26 DOH-Responsible Parties must allow students, faculty, and staff to use their own acceptable face coverings, but cannot require faculty and staff to supply their own face coverings.
-Further, this guidance shall not prevent employees from wearing their personally owned protective coverings (eg, surgical masks, N-95 respirators, face shields), as long as they adhere to the minimum standards of protection for the specific activity.
+25 DOH-Responsible Parties must allow students, faculty, and staff to use their own acceptable face masks, but cannot require faculty and staff to supply their own face masks.
+Further, this guidance shall not prevent employees from wearing their personally owned protective coverings (e.g., surgical masks, N-95 respirators, face shields), as long as they adhere to the minimum standards of protection for the specific activity.

-27 SED, pg 18 District/school has a plan for obtaining and maintaining adequate supplies of cloth face coverings for school staff, students who forget their masks, and PPE for use by school health professionals.
+26 SED, pg 18 District/school has a plan for obtaining and maintaining adequate supplies of cloth face masks for school staff, students who forget their masks, and PPE for use by school health professionals.